Slick Hare: Production

-Background artist Paul Julian visited the kitchen at the Mocambo, and based this cartoon's kitchen backgrounds on the unhygienic things he observed, later commenting in an interview: "I was so bloody revolted by it that I came back and made a documentary out of it!"
+Background artist Paul Julian visited the kitchen at the Mocambo, and based this cartoon's kitchen backgrounds on the unhygienic things he observed there, later commenting in an interview: "I was so bloody revolted by it that I came back and made a documentary out of it!"

 Reception

 Cartoon voice actor Keith Scott writes, "One of the last of Warner Bros.' topical caricature cartoons, Slick Hare is much more accessible to a modern audience than some other entries in the movie-star parody genre.
 This is because Bugs Bunny and Elmer Fudd carry the comedy.
 With these two strong personalities in the foreground, the throwaway movie-star gags are more like the icing on a cake."